PintoDrop/logogen/README.md

 ## Installation

-You will need to use npm install after cloning the repo to install this project.
+You will need to use npm install for jest & inquierer after cloning the repo to install this project.

 ## License

 MIT

-*Website for license*
+_Website for license_

 [MIT License Website](https://mit-license.org/)